Trading Christmas: Plot

-Three years after her husband died Emily Spengler, a 2nd grade teacher in the small Washington town of South Woodbourne, is preparing for the arrival of her daughter, Heather, who is a Boston College student.
+Three years after her husband's death, Emily Spengler, a 2nd grade teacher in the small Washington town of South Woodbourne, is preparing for the arrival of her daughter, Heather, who is a Boston College student.
 When Emily finds out that Heather wishes to do other things for Christmas, she calls her friend Faith Kerrigan, for advice.
 Faith is a divorced event planner based in San Francisco.

 Meanwhile in Boston, Charles Johnson, an English professor and writer, is working on the finishing draft for his latest novel.
 Struggling to finish his book after missing several deadlines, his brother Ray, the owner of a software security company, suggests he go someplace to concentrate on his writing.

 Meanwhile in Washington, Emily decides to surprise her daughter in Boston.
 Unfortunately, she is unaware that her daughter has already made plans to go with her boyfriend Jason, to Phoenix, Arizona, and stay at his grandparents' home.

 Emily and Charles find each other on a house swapping website and trade houses for the week.
 He arrives in Washington to discover her home full of Christmas decor, despite his bad memories of Christmas.
 Emily arrives at Charles' in Boston only to discover her daughter had gone to Phoenix.

 Meanwhile, Emily's friend Faith takes a plane and bus to surprise her in Washington, only to discover that Charles is there.
 As the next bus back to Seattle does not leave until Christmas, she stays at Emily's to Charles' dismay.
 Meanwhile in Boston, when Emily triggers the apartment alarm, Ray arrives with a police officer as Charles hadn't told him he had taken his advice.
 He offers to show Emily around and take her to dinner.